Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs: Parity-regular Steinhaus graphs

 All the even Steinhaus graphs of order $12$ are depicted in Figure~\ref{fig15}, where the elements of the basis $\left\{G_1,G_2,G_3\right\}$ are in red and, for every $G\in\ESG{12}$, the coordinate vector $(x_1,x_2,x_3)$ of $G=x_1G_1+x_2G_2+x_3G_3$ is given.

-We end this section by giving a basis of the linear subspace $\PRSG{n}$ of parity-regular Steinhaus graphs, for all positive integers $n$.
-By definition, we know that $\PRSG{n}=\ESG{n}\sqcup\OSG{n}$, where $\OSG{n}$ is the set of odd Steinhaus graphs of order $n$, for all positive integers $n$.
+We end this section by giving a basis of the linear subspace $\PRSG{n}$ of parity-regular Steinhaus graphs.
+By definition, we know that $\PRSG{n}=\ESG{n}\sqcup\OSG{n}$, where $\OSG{n}$ is the set of odd Steinhaus graphs of order $n$.
 As already remarked, it is clear that $\OSG{n}=\emptyset$, when $n$ is odd.
 For $n$ even, we obtain the following

 \begin{prop} For any positive integer $n$,

 \end{prop}